cookiesncream716/helloWorld2/README.md

   })
 }
 ```

 It's now ready to test!
-Open the page in the browser and you'll see it greet the world!
+Open the page in the browser and see how much better it looks!

 ### STAGE 3 - Display "Hello World" after the button is clicked